Query Data

 4. To create an alias for the expression column, select the expression column in the ‘Query Fields’ panel, and type a name into the ‘Field Alias’ box in the bottom panel.

 12. Optional: Select the Conditions tab.
 Use the menus to specify a filtering condition.
 This condition will restrict the data returned by the query.
-Press the 'Change Value Type' button value type list button on the right side to select a method of supplying the right-hand side of the condition.
+Press the ‘Change Value Type’ button Change Value Type button on the right side to select a method of supplying the right-hand side of the condition.

 The options are described below: